What Does the Work Need from Me Today?

 What does the work need from me today?

-This question frees up the work to speak for itself without interference from you about what you do or don't fancy doing that morning.
-It distances intrusive personal worries and anticipations and intercepts procrastination before it gets going.
+Asking this frees up the work to speak for itself without interference from you about what you do or don't fancy doing that morning so it intercepts procrastination before it gets going.

 In fact the work knows better than you what it needs to get itself achieved and you and your concerns often get in the way of that happening.

-Asking this question allows you to quickly and easily stand aside from the business and let it speak for itself.
-Creating such a healthy distance helps you to get out from under your workload and look upon it, rather than being constantly embroiled in it.
+Asking this question allows you to quickly and easily stand aside from the business.
+Creating this healthy distance helps you to get out from under your workload and look upon it, rather than being constantly embroiled in it.

 Taking this stance also enables you to respect the work for its own sake, rather than as something umbilically connected to you, unable to stand on its own feet.
 Independently, it can identify what it needs to support and progress itself and identify how that should be done.
 Perhaps that will involve you, perhaps not.